Q-dimi/return_tests/README.md

 # Get started

-Go to src folder and type npm start then go to localhost:3000 to see all the errors for each of the functions you have listed in the build.js config object.
+Type 'npm i return_tests' to get started. and go to src folder and type npm start then go to localhost:3000 to see all the errors for each of the example functions you have listed in the build.js config object.
+Then you can add your own functions!